 Include scanned certificate images, links to regulatory databases, and dated documentation.
 Make verification easy.

-Building Third-Party Mentions
+Building Third-Party Validation

-| Source Type | How to Get Mentioned | Trust Signal Value |
+| Source Type | How to Get Mentioned | Value |

 |---|---|---|

-| Trade Associations | Provide member profiles with structured data for their directories | High |
+| Trade Associations | Provide member profiles with structured data | High |

-| Regulatory Databases | Ensure your listings are accurate and link to your site | Very High |
+| Regulatory Databases | Ensure listings are accurate and link to site | Very High |

-Measuring Success: The Lead Quality Index
+The Lead Quality Index (LQI)

 Source Tracking